VltrnOne/exfreightlax/README.md

-# ExFreight West - Franchise Website
+# exfreightwest - Franchise Website

-This is a licensed authorized franchise website clone of ExFreight, customized for the West Coast location.
+This is a licensed authorized franchise website for exfreightwest, an independent contractor station.

 ## Features